Hugo Schmitt: USA

 In 1956 Schmitt was with Leonard Bros.
 Circus.
-After the 1955 season with Ringlings, he bought his own elephant, a two-year-old Asian elephant named Targa, from Catskill Game Farm.
-Targa was later sold to Ringlings, where she remained for the next 30 years, until she died in 1987.
+After the 1955 season with Ringling, he bought his own elephant, a two-year-old Asian elephant named Targa, from Catskill Game Farm.
+Targa was later sold to Ringling, where she remained for the next 30 years, until she died in 1987.

 Schmitt made a brief return to Europe in 1963 when Ringling sent a unit to tour in Britain, and was given the job of handling a group of elephants bought from Chipperfield's Circus.
 Hugo Schmitt is said to have performed with 55 elephants at one time in the ring at Ringling Brothers and Barnum & Bailey Circus, according to the Guinness World Records.

 After Hugo Schmitt retired from touring on the road in 1971, he was replaced as Ringling's elephant superintendent by his former assistant Axel Gautier, who was in charge of the Blue Unit's elephant herd through 1989, while Schmitt was sent to England to fetch a group of baby elephants from Billy Smart's Circus, which he later trained in Ringling's quarters in Venice, Florida.
 One of the elephants from this group, Gildah, was later sold to German-American magicians and entertainers Siegfried & Roy, for their show in Las Vegas, Nevada.

 Hugo Schmitt died of cancer in Sarasota in 1977, shortly after his retirement in Fruitville, Florida, while Axel Gautier was attacked by the elephant Reeba in 1989, and died at Shands Hospital in Gainesville, Florida.

-A portion of a letter from the elephant trainer Bill Woodcock to Chappie Fox, in a letter dated June 8, 1961 gives the following statement about Hugo Schmitt:
+A portion of a letter from the elephant trainer Bill Woodcock to Chappie Fox, in a letter dated June 8, 1961, gives the following statement about Hugo Schmitt: